Rent safe and private dog parks hosted by locals

 • A favorite toy

 If possible, let your dog decide what they like best.
-Consider setting out multiple rewards, seeing which one they go to first, and choosing that to teach new behaviors!
+Consider setting out multiple rewards, seeing which one they go to first, and choosing that to teach new behaviors.
 (You can also vary between a few favorites to keep them interested.)

-You can read more about reinforcement and operant conditioning in our Dog Training 101 article!
+The more excited your dog is for their reinforcer, the more motivated they’ll be during your training session.
+You can read more about reinforcement and operant conditioning in our Dog Training 101 article.
 It’s a great introduction to all things technical when it comes to working with our pets.

 A conditioned reward marker